List of Marvel Comics characters: B: Britannia

+Britannia is a character appearing in American comic books published by Marvel Comics.

-Britannia is a member of the new UK marvel superhero team The Union.
-It has been released that Britannia is the leader of The Union, however Britannia's powers have not yet been released to the public.
+Britannia is a member of the new UK Marvel superhero team The Union.
+It has been released that Britannia is the leader of The Union; however, Britannia's powers have not yet been released to the public.

 Carl Brock

 Carl Brock is a character in Marvel Comics.
 He was created by David Michelinie and Mark Bagley, and first appeared in The Amazing Spider-Man #375 (March 1993).
 He is Eddie Brock's father.

 Carl was a businessman who lacked any form of emotion, until he met his love Jamie.
 They soon married and decided to have a family, but Jamie died when giving birth to their son Eddie.
 Carl would be cold and unloving towards Eddie, generally ignoring and only giving half-hearted compliments to his son.
 Eddie tried everything to gain his father's affection but it was never enough.
-Things only became worst after the teenaged Eddie got drunk and accidentally ran over a neighbor's young son while driving with friends to which Carl went near bankrupt when he used most of his money to cover the incident, causing his resentment towards his son to increase.
+Things only became worse after the teenaged Eddie got drunk and accidentally ran over a neighbor's young son while driving with friends to which Carl went near bankrupt when he used most of his money to cover the incident, causing his resentment towards his son to increase.
 Carl ultimately disowned Eddie after journalist was fired due to the Sin-Eater hoax.
 His son bonded with the Venom symbiote and turned into an anti-hero which wasn't enough to impress Carl as Peter Parker / Spider-Man tried to question Carl about Eddie but Carl refused to give any information.

 Anne Weying had gotten mysteriously pregnant with Eddie's child, leaving their son Dylan Brock with Carl who raised the boy as his own.
 Despite providing Dylan with a degree of love, Carl was abusive and even injured his grandson.
-When Eddie returned to his father, Carl didn't attempt to help his son and ordered Dylan to go inside home as the Maker's agents recaptured Eddie.
-Eddie came back and again tried to seek amends with his father, but Carl angrily told Eddie to leave as he didn't consider Eddie as his son.
-Dylan thought that Eddie was an older brother and went to Eddie to know but Dylan sent Eddie to the hospital, however, Carl arrived and forced Dylan to get in the car.
+When Eddie returned to his father, Carl did not attempt to help his son and ordered Dylan to go inside home as the Maker's agents recaptured Eddie.
+Eddie came back and again tried to seek amends with his father, but Carl angrily told Eddie to leave as he did not consider Eddie as his son.
+Dylan thought that Eddie was an older brother and went to Eddie to know but Dylan sent Eddie to the hospital; however, Carl arrived and forced Dylan to get in the car.
 When Dylan tried to argue and saw Eddie as a great person, Carl was about to lash out, but Venom's humanoid form confronted Carl inside their minds and Venom left Carl in the desert all alone.